lynkdb/pgsqlgo/README.md

-## postgrego
+## pgsqlgo
-postgrego is a Go Client for PostgreSQL.
+pgsqlgo is a Go Client for PostgreSQL.

 ## Usage